Baby Allergies & How to Handle Them

 Wheezing or asthma is a serious condition as the child might experience difficulty in breathing, so it is important to take the child to the doctor immediately.
 Untreated nasal allergy can cause lung problems in future.

 Anti-inflammatory drugs or inhaled steroids are used to treat this allergy.
 These help in reducing the swelling in the nasal passages.

 The best way to prevent respiratory allergies is to avoid those specific allergens.
 Below listed are some common ways to prevent nasal allergies:

 - Avoid carpeting the child’s room

 - Avoid pets indoors

-Seasonal allergies are also called “Hayfever”.
-They are contracted through airborne allergens such as pollen and moulds.
-Otherwise harmless pollen and moulds are treated as foreign bodies, and the body is fighting against these by releasing histamines.
+Seasonal allergies are also called “hay fever”.
+They are contracted through airborne allergens such as pollen and mould.
+Otherwise harmless pollen and mould are treated as foreign bodies, and the body is fighting against these by releasing histamines.